Thursday, September 14th, 2023

 - Acknowledge an ethical and legal duty as a practicing dental professional to avoid medical errors, and to act morally and professionally should a medical error occur.

-- Discuss the role of the medical/dental professional.
+- Discuss the prevalence of human trafficking within the United States.

 Registration starts at 6:00 p.m.